Benny-/Yahoo-ticker-symbol-downloader/README.rst

 Yahoo ticker downloader
 =======================

-Produces .csv, .json, .yaml, and .xls files (All files contain same data in a different format) for stocks, futures, ETF, indexes, mutual funds and currency.
+Produces .csv, .json, .yaml, and .xls files (All files contain same data in a different format) for stocks, ETF, futures, indexes, mutual funds, currency, warrants and bonds.
 The ticker symbol, company name and exchange are saved.
 The category the symbol belongs to is only stored for stock symbols.

 It gets its data from `http://finance.yahoo.com/lookup/`_.
 Please note: it